Amed Rosario Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.47).
+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- Rockies pitchers combine to surrender 165 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Rockies pitchers combine to give up the second-most home runs in baseball (168 total, 1.4 per game).

-- In his most recent outing on Tuesday against the Milwaukee Brewers, the right-hander went 3 2/3 innings, giving up five earned runs while surrendering four hits.
+- In his last time out on Wednesday, the lefty tossed six innings against the Milwaukee Brewers, allowing three earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 5.57, with 7.9 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.